Decorado: Production

 At the 2023 Valencia-based Weird Market, Alberto Vázquez pitched Decorado, then reportedly in pre-production, as "an existentialist fable about the meaning of life and the crises we go through".
 He mentioned The Truman Show, the classical Mickey Mouse cartoons and Ingmar Bergman's Scenes from a Marriage as references.
-The film is a Spanish-Portuguese co-production by Abano Producións along with Uniko Estudio Creativo, Glow Animation, Sardinha Em Lata, and María y Arnold AIE.
+The film is a Spanish-Portuguese co-production by Abano Producións along with UniKo Estudio Creativo, Glow Animation, Sardinha Em Lata, and María y Arnold AIE.

 José Luis Ágreda worked as art director and Pamela Poltronieri as animation director.

 Release

 Decorado had its world premiere at the 20th Fantastic Fest on 21 September 2025.
-It will screen at the 58th Sitges Film Festival in October 2025 for its Spanish premiere.
+It screened at the 58th Sitges Film Festival in October 2025 for its Spanish premiere.
 Its festival run also included selections for screenings in the competitive slate of the Ottawa International Animation Film Festival, the 'Cult' strand of the 2025 BFI London Film Festival, and in the competitive lineup of the 8th Animation Is Film Festival (for its West Coast premiere).
 It was released theatrically in Spain on 24 October 2025 by Barton Films.
+It was also programmed in the main competition lineup of the 2026 Annecy International Animation Film Festival.

+GKIDS picked up North American distribution rights to the film, scheduled a theatrical release with both English-language subtitles and dubbing on 15 May 2026.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 70 out of 100, based on 5 critics, indicating "generally favorable" reviews.

+Carlos Aguilar of Variety claimed that there's little chance another film can dethrone Decorado as "the most mind-bending" animated feature released in 2026.

+Juan Barquin of RogerEbert.com gave the film 3 out of 4 stars, determining Vázquez's work in the film to be "more cohesive than ever, feeling like a meticulously crafted world, albeit chaotic and overflowing with unique characters".